lukasp71/UAC-Bypass-ADS-Document/README.md

 ```
 Start-Process "C:\Windows\System32\fodhelper.exe" -WindowStyle Hidden
 ```
-Finally fodhelper.exe is launched which triggers 123.exe to execute with elevated privileges.
+Finally, fodhelper.exe is launched which triggers 123.exe to execute with elevated privileges.
 The -WindowStyle Hidden parameter ensures that the fodhelper utility window is hidden from view when it is executed.

 # Blind Spots and Asssumptions